-10.1.1 When a study has reached a mature state, based on a consideration of existing ITU-R documentation and of contributions from Member States, Sector Members or Associates, which has resulted in a draft new or revised Recommendation, the approval process to be followed is in two stages:
+10.1.1 When a study has reached a mature state, based on a consideration of existing ITU-R documentation and of contributions from Member States, Sector Members, Associates or ITU-R Academia, which has resulted in a draft new or revised Recommendation, the approval process to be followed is in two stages:

-– adoption by the Study Group concerned; dependent on circumstances, the adoption may take place at a Study Group meeting or by correspondence following the Study Group meeting (see § 10.2);– following adoption, approval by the Member States, either by consultation between Radiocommunication Assemblies or at a Radiocommunication Assembly (see § 10.4);
+– adoption by the Study Group concerned: dependent on circumstances, the adoption may take place at a Study Group meeting or by correspondence following the Study Group meeting (see § 10.2);

+Reason: editorial

+– following adoption, approval by the Member States, either by consultation between Radiocommunication Assemblies or at a Radiocommunication Assembly (see § 10.4).

+When adoption of a draft new or revised Recommendation is sought by correspondence, its approval is undertaken simultaneously, except otherwise decided by the Study Group (see § 10.3).

+Reason: to render the procedure for simultaneous adoption and approval of Recommendations (PSAA) the procedure by default.
+The Study Group will decide not to use the PSAA procedure by consensus.

-if justified, in some cases these processes may be undertaken simultaneously based on a decision by the Study Group (see § 10.3).10.1.2 There may be exceptional circumstances where no Study Group meeting has been scheduled at a suitable time prior to a Radiocommunication Assembly, and where a Task Group or Working Party has prepared draft proposals for new or revised Recommendations which require urgent action.
+10.1.2 There may be exceptional circumstances where no Study Group meeting has been scheduled at a suitable time prior to a Radiocommunication Assembly, and where a Task Group or Working Party has prepared draft proposals for new or revised Recommendations which require urgent action.
 In these cases, if at its previous meeting the Study Group decides, the Study Group Chairman may submit such proposals directly to the Radiocommunication Assembly with justification, and should outline the reasons for such urgent action.

+10.1.3 Approval may only be sought for a draft new or revised Recommendation within the Study Group’s scope defined in Resolution ITU-R 4.

+Reason: to clarify that Recommendations can be approved without Questions.

-10.1.3 Approval may only be sought for a draft new or revised Recommendation within the Study Group’s mandate as defined by the Questions allocated to it in accordance with Nos.
-129 and 149 of the Convention.
-Approval may however also be sought for revision of an existing Recommendation within the Study Group’s mandate for which no current Question exists.10.1.4 Where a draft Recommendation (or revision) falls, exceptionally, within the mandate of more than one Study Group, the Chairman of the Study Group proposing the approval should consult and take into account the views of all the other Study Group Chairmen concerned before proceeding with the procedures below.10.2 Adoption of Recommendations
+10.1.4 Where a draft Recommendation (or revision) falls, exceptionally, within the scope of more than one Study Group, the Chairman of the Study Group proposing the approval should consult and take into account the views of all the other Study Group Chairmen concerned before proceeding with the procedures below.

+Reason: Consequential to rendering Questions more exceptional.

+10.2 Adoption of Recommendations

 10.2.1 Principles for the adoption of a new or revised Recommendation by a Study Group both at a meeting of the Study Group and by correspondence

 10.2.1.1 A draft Recommendation (new or revised) shall be considered to be adopted by the Study Group if not opposed by any delegation representing a Member State attending the meeting or responding to the correspondence.
-If a delegation of a Member State opposes the adoption, the Chairman of the Study Group should consult with the delegation concerned in order for the objection to be resolved.10.2.1.2 If there is an objection to the text that cannot be resolved, any or a combination of the following procedures and subject to c) below, shall be followed:
+If a delegation of a Member State opposes the adoption, the Chairman of the Study Group should consult with the delegation concerned in order for the objection to be resolved.

+A Member State opposing the adoption shall specify the reasons for its opposition; these reasons shall be mentioned in the report of the meeting.

+Reason: to prevent blockage of Recommendations without providing sufficiently detailed information to overcome the difficulty.

+10.2.1.2 If there is an objection to the text that cannot be resolved, one of the following procedures, whichever is applicable, shall be followed:

 a) if this text is in response to Questions of Category C1 (see Resolution ITU-R 5) or to other matters relating to a WRC, the text shall be forwarded to the Radiocommunication Assembly;

-b) in other cases, the Study Group Chairman should , decide,
+b) in other cases, the Study Group Chairman should, taking into account the views expressed by the delegations of the Member States attending the meeting , decide,